Search posts:

 What is hyperprolactinemia?

-Hyperprolactinemia is, unfortunately, an under-discussed health problem, especially when it comes to natural treatments and therapies.
-It can affect both men and women, though it most frequently affects women, especially women who have another co-existing reproductive health problem, such as PCOS.
-This article will focus primarily on hyperprolactinemia in women, but we’ll also talk about hyperprolactinemia in men, and treatments for both genders.
+Hyperprolactinemia is, unfortunately, an under-discussed health problem, especially when it comes to natural treatments and therapies for chronic pain.
+It can affect both men and women, though it most frequently affects women, especially women who have another co-existing reproductive hormone imbalance caused by a disorder such as PCOS (to name just one of these disorders).
+This article will focus primarily on hyperprolactinemia in women, but we’ll also talk about hyperprolactinemia in men, and treatments for both genders as this is a problem involving hormone imbalance which is not a gender-specific issue.

 Symptoms of Hyperprolactinemia